vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Then, on the triangle, \[one must worship\] the refl ected forms of her fl ashing forth, //112// the Nityās made of all the *tithis* , their aspects being those suitable for optional rites.

-*trikoṇe tatsphurattāyā ḥ pratibimbākṛ tīḥ puṇa ḥ * //112//
+*trikoṇe tatsphurattāyā ḥ pratibimbākṛtīḥ puṇa ḥ * //112//

 *tattattithimayīr nityā ḥ kāmyakarmānurūpiṇī ḥ * /